 Alan and Leung work at the Get Cloudy corporate office in Boulder.
 But you see several other accounts with similar names: Get Cloudy East, Get Cloudy West, and Get Cloudy Canada.
 In the Get Cloudy West account record, the main Get Cloudy office is listed as the Parent Account.

 How are all these companies related?
 Are you going to have to dig through every single record to find out?
 That could take a lot of time!

 If you’ve recorded the Parent Account for each account that has one, Salesforce can generate a family tree for your account.
 The hierarchy shows this relationship for the Get Cloudy accounts.

 To view an account’s hierarchy, click the Accounts tab and select an account.
-Click the View Hierarchy link next to the Account Name field.
+Click the hierarchy icon next to the account name.

 Best Practices for Establishing Account Hierarchies